lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Cipher Suites and Cryptographic Algorithms {#sec_algs}

-When using private cipher suite or registering new cipher suites, the choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for authentication credentials, the EDHOC protocol, and the protection of application data.
+When using private cipher suite or registering new cipher suites, the choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for authentication credentials, the EDHOC session, and the protection of application data.
 The Initiator and the Responder should enforce a minimum security level.

 The output size of the EDHOC hash algorithm MUST be at least 256-bits, i.e., the hash algorithms SHA-1 and SHA-256/64 (SHA-256 truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5t and c5t.
 For security considerations of SHA-1, see {{RFC6194}}.
 As EDHOC integrity protects the whole authentication credentials, the choice of hash algorithm in x5t and c5t does not affect security, and using the same hash algorithm as in the cipher suite, but with as much truncation as possible, is RECOMMENDED.
 That is, when the EDHOC hash algorithm is SHA-256, using SHA-256/64 in x5t and c5t is RECOMMENDED.
 The EDHOC MAC length MUST be at least 8 bytes and the tag length of the EDHOC AEAD algorithm MUST be at least 64-bits.
 Note that secp256k1 is only defined for use with ECDSA and not for ECDH.
 Note that some COSE algorithms are marked as not recommended in the COSE IANA registry.